What is the Gospel of Acts?

 Acts 3:22-24, 26 (ESV)

 22 Moses said, ‘The Lord God will raise up for you a prophet like me from your brothers.
 You shall listen to him in whatever he tells you.
-23 And it shall be that every soul who does not listen to that prophet shall be destroyed from the people.’… 26 God, having raised up his servant to you first, to bless you by turning every one of you from your wickedness.”
+23 And it shall be that every soul who does not listen to that prophet shall be destroyed from the people.’… 26 God, having raised up his servant, sent him to you first, to bless you by turning every one of you from your wickedness.”

 Acts 5:30-31 (ESV)